Lundy murders: Events on the day of the murders

+Lundy's demeanor at the funeral

+At the funeral of his wife and daughter, Lundy appeared so distressed, he had to be supported by a couple of friends.
+His overt grief was filmed and repeatedly shown on television.
+His dramatic "outpouring of grief" and collapse at the funeral was covered widely in the media and became the subject of extensive "comment and public debate focusing closely on Mr. Lundy's credibility".
+In 2018, the Court of Appeal agreed that members of the jury were likely "exposed to repeated showings of the footage of Lundy at the funeral" during the trial.

-At the funeral, Lundy appeared so distressed, he had to be supported by a couple of friends.
-His overt grief was filmed and shown repeatedly on television.
-Many who viewed the footage, who didn't know him, thought he was faking.
-Lundy’s lawyer, Jonathan Eaton QC, said whenever Lundy’s case was in the news, the funeral footage was shown.
-It made Lundy a pathetic, comedic figure.
-Eaton believes the image became ingrained in people’s minds, and that the constant replaying of scenes from the funeral inevitably affected the jury (at both trials) and had a serious effect on the outcome.
+Lundy's lawyer, Jonathan Eaton QC, said the funeral footage made Lundy appear as a pathetic, comedic figure.
+Eaton believes the image became ingrained in people's minds, and that the constant replaying of scenes from the funeral inevitably affected the jury at both trials, and had a serious effect on the outcome.

 First trial

 After a police investigation of six months, Lundy was arrested and charged with their murders.
 The trial took place in the High Court in Palmerston North.